hungrymedia/wp-multipost/trunk/readme.txt

 1. Shows the options page for Multipost MU.
 Simply a way to enable/disable multiposting functionality.
 This may be useful to temporarily disable the plugin if you wish to make a post to the main blog WITHOUT posting to all sub-blogs.

+2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
+This allows you to choose to which sub-blogs your master post is added.

 == Changelog ==

+= 1.6 =
+* Added the ability to choose to which sub-blogs your master post is also posted.

 = 1.5 =
 * Added category support.
 If categories from master post do not yet exist in sub-blogs, they will be created.